sybrohee/pickpeak/readme.md

-# Pickpeak : A R/Shiny to analyze the capillary electropheresis results
+# Pickpeak : A R/Shiny package to analyze the capillary electropheresis results

 ## Installation
 ### Prerequesites